rq-Chen/Notes/Statistics/Statistics for Neurophysiological Data.md

 ## Cluster-level Permutation

-The aforementioned method is only at the single point level and you can also perform the MCP correction by maximum T (strong restraint as Bonferroni, with moderate power between Bonfferoni and FDR), but in order to make better use of the structure of data, it's better to operate at a cluster level.
-You should choose a statistics that depends on every number in these $$D_{Ai}$$ or $$D_{Bi}$$ (namely a cluster-level statistics in time/frequency/space domain), e.g. the maximum area under the ERP wave within a suprathreshold period (here the threshold is defined by an uncorrect *t* statistics):
+- The aforementioned method is only at the single point level and you can also perform the MCP correction by maximum T
+  - strong control as Bonferroni
+  - moderate power between Bonfferoni and FDR
+- However, in order to make better use of the structure of data, it's better to focus on *clusters* rather than individual tests:
+  - sample-level: $P(\text{at least one }t > t_0 | H_0) = \alpha$, where $t$ is a statistics calculated from each test
+  - cluster-level: $P(\text{at least one ClusterStat} > \text{ClusterStat}_0 | H_0) = \alpha$, where $\text{ClusterStat}$ is a statistics calculated from each *cluster*
+  - clusters can be defined by thresholding
+  - $\text{ClusterStat}_0$ can be found by the distribution of  maximum ClusterStat (similar to the idea of maximum T)

+Here is an example, where the threshold is defined by an uncorrect *t* statistics:

 <img src = "Permutation test for ERF.png" style = "zoom:30%" />